Skip to main content

 Conclusion

-The generation of networks from 1G to 5G has brought about significant advancements in technology, data capacity, and speed.
+The generation of networks from 1G to 5G has brought about significant technological advancements, data capacity, and speed.

 Each generation has introduced new features and capabilities, with 5G promising unprecedented high bandwidth and advanced functionalities that will revolutionize the mobile market in the future.